Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Magnetic field dependence of the crystal-field excitations

 At low temperatures, the magnetizations on both the $a$ and $d$ Fe-sites in TbIG are saturated to $5/2$, which is equivalent to a net molecular field $B^z_{mf}$ in the [111] direction.
 The magnitude of $B^z_{mf}$ is given by

-Fig.~\ref{cfemagdep} is consistent with Fig.~\ref{magdepcfe} for $B_{111}>14.4$ T. This is because the applied field $B $ of Fig.~\ref{magdepcfe} \ is added to the molecular field $B^z_{mf}$ to give the total field, both in the [111] directions, for this figure.
+Fig.~\ref{cfemagdep} is consistent with Fig.~\ref{magdepcfe} for $B\,[111]>14.4$ T. This is because the applied field $B $ of Fig.~\ref{magdepcfe} \ is added to the molecular field $B^z_{mf}$ to give the total field, both in the [111] directions, for this figure.

-To verify the robustness of the magnetic field dependences, we studied several directions of the applied fields, also fairly off from the [111] direction.
-Motivated by the enhanced SSE reported in Ref.~\onlinecite{li24} for TbIG at high temperatures and fields applied along the crystallographic [100], we show in Fig.~\ref{magdepcfe_15T111_var100} the single-ion results from exact diagonalisation of the Hamiltonian
+To explore the magnetic field dependency, we studied several directions of the applied fields, also departing from the [111] direction, but assuming that the molecular field remains in the [111].
+In particular, motivated by the enhanced SSE reported in Ref.~\onlinecite{li24} for TbIG at high temperatures and fields applied along the crystallographic [100], we show in Fig.~\ref{magdepcfe_15T111_var100} the single-ion results from the Hamiltonian

-with $B_0= 15$~T, fixed to incorporate the effect from the [111] molecular field of $\simeq$$14.4$~T, as in Eq.\ref{hzmf}, and $B$ the tunable strength of the [100] applied field (see horizontal axis of Fig.~\ref{magdepcfe_15T111_var100}).
-Our results also in this case corroborate the anomalous behaviour of the lowest CFE (red curve), whose gap with the ground state decreases over a range of more than 5~T for sites 1, 2, and 5 (see top panel of Fig.~\ref{magdepcfe_15T111_var100}), whilst it only increases for about 10~T for the sites 3 and 6 (see mid-panel of Fig.~\ref{magdepcfe_15T111_var100}) and as well for site 4 (see bottom panel of Fig.~\ref{magdepcfe_15T111_var100}).
+with $B\,[111]= 15$~T, fixed to incorporate the effect from the [111] molecular field of $\simeq$$14.4$~T, as in Eq.~\ref{hzmf}, and $B\,[100]$ the tunable strength of the [100] applied field (see horizontal axis of Fig.~\ref{magdepcfe_15T111_var100}).
+In this case the anomalous behaviour of the lowest CFE (red curve), with a gap that decreases over a range of more than 5~T, is only seen for sites 1 and 2, while the lowering of symmetry now gives different gaps for site 3 which are all increasing, (see second panel of Fig.~\ref{magdepcfe_15T111_var100}).
+For sites 4 and 5, the lowest gap now decreases, but starting from the higher value at zero external field, (see the third -panel of Fig.~\ref{magdepcfe_15T111_var100}) and for site 6 (see bottom panel of Fig.~\ref{magdepcfe_15T111_var100}) it increases.